nandiniyamani/nandiniyamani/README.md

 🖥️ **Asynchronous FIFO UVM Testbench Development**
 • Engineered a comprehensive UVM-based testbench to validate FIFO functionality, covering edge cases such as buffer overflow/underflow and clock domain synchronization.
 • Reduced simulation run-time by 30% through optimized UVM methodology and transaction-level modeling (TLM).

+🖥️**Design and Verification of 4-bit ALU using SystemVerilog**
+•	Developed and validated a parameterized 4-bit ALU in SystemVerilog supporting 8 arithmetic and logical operations with sub-nanosecond (<1 ns) combinational delay.
+•	Devised and implemented a SystemVerilog assertion-based self-checking testbench, ensuring 100% functional coverage and comprehensive validation of 256 operand combinations across operation modes.
+•	Performed pre-synthesis functional simulation using Xilinx Vivado, validating 100% output correctness within an 80 ns simulation window.

 🏢 **Five-Floor Elevator Control System Using Finite State Machine**
 • Developed a five-floor elevator control system using FSM architecture, improving response time by 30% during simulation.